 Email Basics: Email has become the most common way that people communicate online.
 It is becoming even more popular than regular mail for keeping in touch.
 There are many companies that offer free email services.
 We will be exploring Google’s Gmail.
 This course will cover how to get an email address, how to send an email, replying & forwarding messages, adding attachments, and other features of Gmail.
-Download Handout (PDF)
+Download PDF

 Advanced Email: This handout will cover things using Gmail like how to organize your email, settings, filters, uploading and downloading attachments.
 Download Handout (PDF)

 Word Processing with Microsoft Word: Need to write a letter or a resume?
 You’ll most likely be using Microsoft Word.
 In this class we will cover things like how to create documents, format and edit text, adjust margins, and save, print, and open files.
 Download Handout (PDF)